Sulemanali511/Trivia-App-/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-clone the code on your mac. and install the pod files (initially i put all cocoapods)
+clone the code on your mac. and install the pod files (initially i put all cocoapods without put in ignore file)